 If you have taken medication to postpone your menstruation or to prevent pregnancy then our pre pregnancy check up will be the time to stop any medications you are taking.
 Our gynaecologists will be able to advise you about how long it is likely to be before your cycle returns to normal.

 If you are planning to get pregnant, your diet should be adjusted to give you the best chance of a healthy pregnancy.
 Cutting out alcohol, tobacco and any drug use, as well as looking at your diet is going to be key.
 You can also consider pre-natal vitamins that your consultant will advise you about.

 Now is the time to look at your own and your partners home and work environment.
 It may be that without you realising it there might be something about those environments that will affect your pregnancy oryour baby's health.
 Common work-place substances can cause men to have reproductive problems.
 Some of these might be:

 Being either under or overweight can affect your chances of getting pregnant.
 Being a healthy weight will not only increase your conception chances but will also help you stay fit and active during your pregnancy.

 You need to prepare both mentally and physically for your pregnancy and for becoming a parent.
 Talk to your doctor if you think any of your lifestyle choices might affect your chance or conception.

-Ovulation is the essential first step to trying to get pregnant.
-Normally a woman will ovulate at about day 14 of her cycle.
+Ovulation is the first step to trying to get pregnant.
+Normally a woman will ovulate around day 14 of her cycle.
 Sperm can live in a woman's body for about three to five days, and having sex every other day during the ovulation period will give the best chance of a pregnancy.
 You can keep an ovulation diary, and your doctor will help you with this.

 Are you ready for Gynae Check Up?